UPPMAX/programming_formalisms_intro/doc/index.rst

 The teachers
 ------------

-- Lars Eklund
+- [name= Lars Eklund], lars.eklund@uppmax.uu.se
-- Marcus Lundberg
-- Björn Claremar
+- [name= Björn Claremar], bjorn.claremar@uppmax.uu.se
+- [name=Marcus Lundberg],marcus.lundberg@uppmax.uu.se
+- [name= Matias Piqueras],matias.piqueras@uppmax.uu.se
-- Per Johansson
+- [name=Per Johnsson],per.johnsson@nbis.se
-- Jon Ander Novella
+- [name=Jon Ander Novella],jon.novella@nbis.se

-- Matias Piqueras
+.. warning:: First time course given

+   - This is a new course, and we can learn from its "growing pains".
+   - Please give feedback in the end of the days on HackMD and after the course!

 .. admonition:: Learning outcomes of course